WUXP-TV: Sports

 WUXP-TV began airing a Thursday Night Lights package of local high school football games in 2008.
 This expanded to include weekly high school basketball telecasts in 2014; that same year, the football package shifted to Fridays under the label Friday Night Rivals.
 In 2013, WUXP-TV began airing the state championship football games of the Tennessee Secondary School Athletic Association (TSSAA) as part of a statewide network.

 From 2018 to 2022, spanning the team's shift from the United Soccer League to Major League Soccer, WUXP-TV was the primary broadcaster of Nashville SC matches, an arrangement that only ended when Apple assumed all local and national television rights in MLS.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Nashville television stations:

 ATSC 3.0

+From its transmitter along I-24 in Whites Creek, WUXP-TV broadcasts these subchannels in ATSC 3.0 (NextGen TV) format:

 Analog-to-digital conversion

-WUXP-TV shut down its analog signal, over UHF channel 30, on February 17, 2009, which was intended to be the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WUXP-TV shut down its analog signal, over UHF channel 30, on February 17, 2009, which was intended to be the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The deadline was moved to June 12, 2009, but WUXP decided to convert on the original deadline.
 The station's digital signal remained on its pre-transition UHF channel 21, using virtual channel 30.